12.1 C

 Looking Ahead

 With funding transitions on the horizon, proactive law firms can position themselves for success by acting now.
-By securing funding under current frameworks, practices can ensure the sustainability of their training programs and support the development of diverse, high-performing future solicitors.
+By securing funding under current frameworks, practices can ensure the sustainability of their training programmes and support the development of diverse, high-performing future solicitors.
 Solicitor apprenticeships will remain a critical component of ensuring that legal education remains accessible and impactful.

 latest articles